couchio/couchdb-ec2/README.md

 ## "We mind the racks, so you can relax."

 Welcome to the couch.io CouchDB Amazon Machine Images.
-For more information please visit:
+For more information [please visit the web documentation.](http://hosting.couch.io/ami/)

     http://hosting.couch.io/ami/